 Editor’s Note: Till recently, the courts had to rely on non-scientific evidences only because of the non-availability of proper technology.
 Scientific evidences are crucial to the fact finder in order to arrive at the logical consequence in deciding large number of issues brought before him/her.
 In the present era, they have almost become indispensable to them.
 However, a key issue which can be encountered by a judge/jury when ever scientific evidence is put before him/them is whether scientific evidence is worth believing or not.
 This is because due to the subjective nature of tests like narcoanalysis, the foremost criticism levelled against conducting the test is its conclusiveness.
 Therefore, there is a need for the Central government to make a clear policy stand on narco analysis because what is at stake is India’s commitment to individual freedoms and a clean criminal justice system.

--Sumit Kumar Suman, CNLU Introduction Under the provision of Section 172 Cr.P.C. every Police Officer conducting investigation shall maintain a record of investigation done on each day in a Case Diary in the prescribed Form.
-Case Diaries are important record of investigation carried out by an Investigating Officer.
-Any Court […]
+By Sumit Kumar Suman, CNLU Introduction Under the provision of Section 172 Cr.P.C., every Police Officer conducting the investigation shall maintain a record of investigation done on each day in a Case Diary in the prescribed Form.
+Case Diaries are important to record the investigation carried out by an Investigating Officer.
+Any Court may send for […]

 By Gurratan Wander, RGNUL and Harsimrat Kaur, Army Institute of Law, Mohali “Editor’s Note: More often than not, most discourses pertaining to criminal law, or the commission of mass crimes involve the element of criminology, and the principles of criminal law, including basic concepts such as mens rea or actus reus.
 However, […]